-Then I suggest you visit this page to acquaint yourself with a sampling of some of the things hiding among this site's 1,800+ posts.
-What you find may surprise you.
+Then I suggest you visit this page to acquaint yourself with some of the things hiding among this site's 1,900+ posts.